 Following are the general requirements for the CPA Certificate:

 - Ohio residence.
-A candidate may fulfill the residence requirement at the time of passing one or more sections of the CPA examination or at the time of application for the CPA certificate.
+A candidate must fulfill the residence requirement by passing a section of the exam as an Ohio resident and the credit is valid, or is a resident of Ohio, at the time of application for the CPA certificate.

 NOTE: You must send the Board verification of program completion from the course sponsor.

 - Experience performing one or more services related to public accounting, as defined by Board rule.
 Accountancy law experience provision (4701.06-D).
-Board experience rule.
+Board experience rule 4701-7-05.

 - Approved criminal background check.